Are you thinking of having laser eye surgery?

 Laser eye surgery, also called laser refractive surgery, is a common procedure that is performed to eliminate the need for eye wear— both glasses and contact lenses.

-Up to 98% of patients achieve 20/20 vision with laser eye surgery.
+Up to 98 percent of patients achieve 20/20 vision with laser eye surgery.

-There are a few different types of laser surgeries, among the most common are SMILE, LASIK and PRK surgery.
+There are a few different types of laser surgeries— the most common include SMILE, LASIK and PRK surgery.